Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

             "enabled": true,                   # Boolean flag to enable / disable the entity from being ingested "schema": "SalesLT",               # (SQL sources only) Database schema "table": "Product",                # (SQL sources only) Database table "columns": "*",                    # (SQL sources only) Columns to select.
-May also be a SQL-expression for a column.
+May also contain SQL-expressions for columns.
             "load_type": "delta",              # (SQL sources only) Full or delta load.
 If delta load selected, then also include the following keys
             "delta_date_column": "ModifiedDate",  # (SQL sources only, delta load) Date column to use for filtering the date range.
-May also be a SQL-expression for a column.
+May also contain SQL-expressions for columns.
             "delta_upsert_key": "SalesOrderID"    # (SQL sources only, delta load) Primary key for determining updated columns in a delta load.
-May also be a SQL-expression for a column.
+May also contain SQL-expressions for columns.
         }
     ]
 }